IbkWilliams1/DevOps-Projects/PROJECT1/README.md

 ![Alt text](images/mv_move.png)

--   mv for renaming file
+-   mv command for renaming file

 change directory "cd" to the Documents, list the content of the directory with ls command and then rename myscript.sh to darey_script.sh with the bellow command